labhstats/lbhs_wmh_seg_manuals/README.md

 This repository has no guarantee of efficient code, only code that has been run and works sufficiently.

-## "Possible" candidates currently in consideration:
+## "Possible" candidates currently in consideration: (Overlined means that they are no longer considered.)
 - ~~https://github.com/NIC-VICOROB/SLSToolBox~~ (Seem to require a lot of manual pre processing by the user compared to LPA and UBO; whether this is a valid arguement may not be the case)
 - ~~https://github.com/Kamnitsask/deepmedic~~ (A lot of bugs and issues for unknown reasons.)
 Too many "diffuse" errors making implementation impossible to run a test case.
-- ~~W2MH algorithm at https://www.nitrc.org/projects/w2mhs~~ (SPM12/MatLab and SVM RF based.)
+- ~~W2MH algorithm~~ at https://www.nitrc.org/projects/w2mhs (SPM12/MatLab and SVM RF based.)
 May be worth looking further into.
 Compiler issue though although other compiler is specified; not a rabbit hole worth pursueing.
-- ~~Winner of MICCAI 2017 WMH segmentation https://github.com/hongweilibran/wmh_ibbmTum (Competition description http://wmh.isi.uu.nl/wp-content/uploads/2017/09/sysu_media.pdf and arxiv article https://arxiv.org/pdf/1802.05203.pdf)~~ Do not seem to have nearly enough documentation for a beginner to apply.
+- ~~Winner of MICCAI 2017 WMH segmentation~~ https://github.com/hongweilibran/wmh_ibbmTum (Competition description http://wmh.isi.uu.nl/wp-content/uploads/2017/09/sysu_media.pdf and arxiv article https://arxiv.org/pdf/1802.05203.pdf) Do not seem to have nearly enough documentation for a beginner to apply.
 Git is also corrupt and no way to get the "full" model to apply directly.
-- NiftiNet: (Provides only abstractions of TensorFlow... and zoo not "wide" enough.
+- ~~NiftiNet~~ (Provides only abstractions of TensorFlow... and zoo not "wide" enough.
 [DeepMedic is implemented which makes it the most interesting.])
-- ~~DLTK: (Provides only abstractions of TensorFlow... and zoo not "wide" enough.)~~
+- ~~DLTK:~~ (Provides only abstractions of TensorFlow... and zoo not "wide" enough.)

 ## Successful test runs of:
 - LPA (in LST 2.0.15)
 - UBO Detector
+- Mnist CNN example (TensorFlow/Theano) on CPU

 ## Ready for full scale project runs:
 - LPA (in LST 2.0.15)
+- UBO Detector (While only using standard options.)

 ## File descriptions: (LPA)
 1. **LPA_superscript_dirpath.m**: Provided a 'glob/dir' path to T2 FLAIR NIFTI images, Python/MatLab respective functionality, this script will run LPA sequentially for every image.